2022-2023 POWAY YOUTH BASKETBALL LEAGUE (PYBL) RULES

 11. RECOGNITION AWARDS

 Participation trophies will be presented to all 3rd & 4th grade boys & girls division players.
-Trophies for only first and second place will be presented for all other divisions at the conclusion of the season-ending tournament.
-Division winners will also receive t-shirts.
+Awards for first place division champions and final season champions will be presented for all divisions at the conclusion of the season-ending tournament.

 12. ALL STARS